History of the Australian Football League: 1960s

 In the 1960s, television began to have a huge impact, which continues unabated to this day.
-Spectators hurried home from games to watch replays and many former players took up positions as commentators on pre-game preview programs and post-game review programs.
-There were also several attempts at variety programs featuring VFL players.
+Spectators hurried home from games to watch replays, and many former players took up positions as commentators on pre-game preview programs and post-game review programs.
+There were also several attempts at variety programs featuring VFL players, which proved a good way to supplement player salaries as well as capitalise on their popularity.

 The VFL played the first of a series of exhibition matches in 1962 in an effort to lift the international profile of the league.

 Hawthorn won its first premiership in 1961, beating Footscray.
-Melbourne's extended its success from the 1950s by winning the premiership in 1964, but its success ended abruptly when Barassi was recruited by Carlton as captain-coach after the season, followed by Norm Smith being sacked during the 1965 season.
-Melbourne would not return to the finals for twenty-five years, and did not win the flag until 57 years later in 2021.
+Melbourne extended its success from the 1950s by winning the premiership in 1964, but its success ended abruptly when Barassi was recruited by Carlton as captain-coach after the season, followed by Norm Smith being sacked during the 1965 season.
+Melbourne would not return to the finals for 25 years, and they did not win the flag until 57 years later in 2021.

 St Kilda, which had never won a VFL or VFA premiership in more 93 years of competition, won its first and, to date, only premiership, in a famous grand final victory against Collingwood by one point in 1966.